kimhart/Brew-Hub-Wiki/README.md

 # Project 2: BrewHub Wiki

 ## Description
-*Brewery X* needed an easy way for colleagues and beer lovers to communicate about brewery events, new beer, and homebrewing tips.
-With this full-stack web app, users can read, write and edit shared articles surrounding craft beer culture.
+Welcome to BrewHub, an interactive wiki for brewers and beer lovers alike.
+This full-stack allows users to read, write and edit shared articles surrounding craft beer culture.

 ## Check it out!

-:beers: Click [here](http://kimhart.github.io/Project2_Wiki/) to view now.
+:beers: Click [here](https://peaceful-garden-4167.herokuapp.com/login) to view now.

 ## List of Technologies
 * HTML